 - TSC Global, LLC – Represented company involved in the sale, marketing, and distribution of consumer brand products, including “e-cigarettes,” to top retailers, travel centers, and truck stops, in its out-of-court restructuring, wind down, and two UCC Article 9 sales.

 - Hess Industries, Inc. – Represented manufacturer of heavy equipment and metal forming machines in its out-of-court restructuring and eventual chapter 7 filing.

-- Represents secured lenders in all phases of commercial mortgage foreclosure litigation.
+- Commercial Foreclosures – Represented secured lenders in all phases of commercial mortgage foreclosure litigation.

-- Represented plaintiff, pro bono, in race and sex discrimination lawsuit brought against his employer.
+- Pro Bono – Represented plaintiff in race and sex discrimination lawsuit brought against his employer.